We have full accreditation from the UK Clinical Research Collaboration (UKCRC).

 - Centre for Evaluation.

-Analysis of Clinical Trials is one of the core themes of the Centre for Statistical Methodology.
+Analysis of Clinical Trials is one of the core themes of the Centre for Data and Statistical Science for Health.
 The Centre for Evaluation’s Quantifying Impact theme brings together specialists in the design, conduct, analysis, and reporting of evaluations that assess and quantify the impact of complex public health interventions, policies or health system changes.
 Its sub-themes are: cluster-randomised trials, stepped wedge trials, non-randomised and quasi experimental trials and pragmatic trials.

 National co-ordinating centres

 We have long-standing partnerships with research institutions in Nigeria, Pakistan and Zambia that act as national coordinating centres for many of our trauma and maternal health trials:

 - College of Medicine, University of Ibadan, Nigeria

 Meet the team

 Our expert team includes clinical trialists, methodologists, statisticians, trial managers and administrators, data managers and IT systems and software development experts.